Quarlep/Cosmology-/README.md

 ## Installation

-You can easily install Cosmic by clonning the repository
+You can easily install Cosmic by cloning the repository

     git clone https://github.com/seVenVo1d/cosmic.git